Eddie Huang: Early life and education

-Huang was born in Washington, D.C., to Jessica and Louis Huang, who were immigrants from Taiwan.
-They were both waishengren of Taiwan; the ancestral homes of his father and mother were in the Hunan and Shandong provinces of mainland China, respectively.
+Huang was born in Fairfax, Virginia, to Jessica and Louis Huang, who were immigrants from Taiwan.
+They were both Taiwanese waishengren; the ancestral homes of his father and mother were in the Hunan and Shandong provinces of mainland China, respectively.
 Huang was raised in Silver Spring, Maryland, a suburb of Washington, D.C., then moved to Orlando, Florida, where his father owned a successful group of steak and seafood restaurants, including Atlantic Bay Seafood and Grill and Cattleman's Ranch Steakhouse.
 He appreciated African-American culture, especially hip-hop, at a young age.
 He also frequently got into fights, getting arrested at least twice on assault charges while growing up.

 Huang attended Dr. Phillips High School in Orlando.
 He also went on to attend the University of Pittsburgh and Rollins College, graduating with a B.A. in English and Film from Rollins in 2004.
 At Rollins, he also won the Barbara Lawrence Alfond English Award and the Zora Neale Hurston Award, and was Sports and Humor editor for the school paper, The Sandspur.
 In 2008, Huang earned a J.D. from the Benjamin N. Cardozo School of Law at Yeshiva University.
 At Cardozo, Huang worked at the Innocence Project, served as President of the Minority Law Students Association and as Vice President of the Asian Pacific American Law Students Association, and also won a New York City Bar Association Minority Fellowship in 2006.

 Career

-Huang's first job as an attorney was working in corporate law at the law firm Chadbourne & Parke in New York City.
+After graduating from law school, Huang worked as a corporate attorney at the law firm Chadbourne & Parke in New York City.
 He worked as a summer associate in 2006 and 2007, then was hired as an associate in the firm's corporate department in 2008.
-Within a year, due to the financial crisis of 2007–08, Huang was laid off, and began working as a stand-up comic and marijuana dealer.
+Within a year, due to the 2008 financial crisis, Huang was laid off, and began working as a stand-up comic and marijuana dealer.